yuanhaoHotstar/trunks/README.md

 such as open files, memory, CPU or network bandwidth, it's a good idea to use Vegeta in a distributed manner.

-In a hypothetical scenario where the desired attack rate is 60k requests per second, let's assume we have 3 machines with `vegeta` installed.
+In a hypothetical scenario where the desired attack rate is 60k requests per second, let's assume we have 3 machines with `trunks` installed.

 Make sure open file descriptor and process limits are set to a high number for your user **on each machine** using the `ulimit` command.